TiNkU-dArsHan/GSoC13-Wiselib-Sample-Programs/README.md

 the modification can be found in the "testq_pro_processor.cpp" file

 example_app
 ************************************************************
-this folder contains the files which are modified from main wiselib folder under apps/geniric_app/example_app. this diasable the radio concept for the same above question.
+this folder contains the files which are modified from main wiselib folder under apps/geniric_app/example_app. this diasable the radio concept for the same above question.plz set the path in Makefile inside this folder to include Makefile.local